Just a heads up!

 Repeat

 Notice how many times the religious leaders try to trap Jesus.
-Time is running out – they want him out of the picture by the Passover festival (we’ll get to that) but how can you outsmart the brain of God?
+Time is running out – they want him out of the picture by the Passover festival but how can you outsmart the brain of God?
 You can’t.
 Which is why dirty tactics and downright lies will be flung in Jesus’ face.
 Find out more as the next few days unfold.

 Hello